KVBuilds/KVBuilds/README.md

  ### Hi there, I'm Keven. 👋
 <p>A web leader and product enthusiast who is passionate about growing products and services alike.
-When I'm not at work, I enjoy building cool things that make a difference.🚀</p>
+When I'm not at work, I enjoy building cool things that make a difference. 🚀</p>
 <p>What I'm building: A P2P-like consumer web app that connects brands with their audiences without the constraints of private or personal information getting in the way.
 Also, learning more about building different AI agent models and strategically enabling them as part of a web experience.</p>

 <hr></hr>